kulttuuri/containers-on-the-fly/README.md

 ## Additional Tasks

-### Allow Connections to Main Server
-After installing the main server, all incoming connections are automatically denied on the server using UFW and only these connections are allowed:

-- SSH (port 22)
-- HTTP and HTTPS (ports 80 and 443)
-- Docker port range (defaults to 2000-3000)

-This means that if you have some external firewall (like Azure firewall) before your server, you should allow all connections from that firewall to your main server.
-The main server already has the firewall setup and enabled and handles the firewall tasks.

 ### Creating Reservable Containers
 Using the admin interface, user can add new containers.
 These containers still require an image added to it manually.